Teaching English Abroad Requirements: What Do You Really Need?

 • Make sure the institute where you’re getting the certificate is reputable and accredited by a distinguished outside body.
 Bridge courses, for example, are accredited by ACCET, which is recognized by the U.S. Department of Education, as well as AQUEDUTO, which reviews blended and online courses.
 You should be very cautious about TEFL certification schools that serve as their own accrediting body or are simply members of organizations that look like accreditors.

 • Get at least a 120-hour TEFL certificate.
 Though there are options for fewer hours, 120 hours is generally considered the hiring standard for most schools.
-If you want to qualify for higher paying jobs, teach in a competitive region like the Middle East, or make a long-term career out of TEFL, opt for a course like the IDELTOnline, which gives you graduate-level training and which can be used as a pathway to an MA in TESOL at partner universities.
+If you want to qualify for higher-paying jobs, teach in a competitive region like the Middle East, or make a long-term career out of TEFL, opt for a course like the IDELTOnline, which gives you graduate-level training that can be used as a pathway to an MA in TESOL at partner universities.

 • Consider incorporating a teaching practicum into your training.
 Many schools value a teaching practicum with real students in a school setting that includes observing TEFL teachers teaching actual students (mock teaching sessions with other TEFL students do not count as a practicum).